Six Things to Look for When Selecting an Augmented Analytics Solution

 5. How is analysis or information from the tool being verified?

-While having artificial intelligence and machine learning models to assist in data compilation and content sorting is invaluable – even the most advanced solutions typically require some form of human intervention in the last mile to validate the accuracy and relevance of output.
+While having artificial intelligence and machine learning models, especially in the realm of predictive threat intelligence, to assist in data compilation and content sorting is invaluable – even the most advanced solutions typically require some form of human intervention in the last mile to validate the accuracy and relevance of output.
 Who is doing this validation also matters.
 Having a true expert, with on-the-ground knowledge and experience, involved in this validation process is critical in reducing the number of false positives and wasted time chasing down sources or other forms of validation.

 6. Can it “filter the noise” while still ensuring you receive relevant information?